AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

 -  &extern is used to set different microphysics options

--  &tagging is used to get the parameters (defined in ) that affect how we tag for refinement.
+-  &tagging is used to get the parameters (defined in tagging_module) that affect how we tag for refinement.

 Common inputs Options